ssleptsov/ninja-keys/README.md

       children: ['Light Theme', 'Dark Theme', 'System Theme'],
       hotkey: 'ctrl+T',
       handler: () => {
-        // example hotkey to open sub-menu
-        ninja.setParent('Theme');
-        // if menu closed
-        ninja.open();
+        // open menu if closed.
+Because you can open directly that menu from it's hotkey ninja.open({ parent: 'Theme' });
-        // if menu opened that prevent it from closing on select such actions return {keepOpen: true};
+        // if menu opened that prevent it from closing on select that action, no need if you don't have child actions return {keepOpen: true};
       },
     },